rebeccachoo/react-animation/README.md

 # React - React Transition

-This is a simple example of React Transition, CSSTransition, and TransitionGroup.<br />
+This is a simple example of React Transition, CSSTransition, and TransitionGroup.
+First example will show a block slowly with fade animation.
+Second example will show a modal with animation.
+And Third one will add/remove an item with animation.<br />

 | Feature | Description |
 | -----: | :----------- |